tilleryr/tilleryr/README.md

 Operator and strategist working at the intersection of business judgment and AI-native tooling.
 I use this profile to develop hands-on capability with automation and AI-assisted build tools, then turn that work into portfolio artifacts that demonstrate what's possible when strategy meets execution.

 #### 🔭 Currently working on
-- A multi-agent advisory board built in Claude Projects — six personas with distinct perspectives, designed to surface real disagreement instead of consensus
+- A multi-agent operations team that tasks six personas with distinct functional responsibilities to coordinate on routine office processes such as onboarding new employees
-- Portfolio workflows in n8n and Lovable that solve actual problems (not demos)
+- Portfolio workflows in n8n and Lovable that solve actual problems
-- Pursuing AI business strategy and nonprofit management learning opportunities — bridging structured business thinking with AI-native execution for mission-driven organizations
+- Pursuing AI business strategy and nonprofit management learning opportunities to bridge structured business thinking with AI-native execution for mission-driven organizations

 #### 🛠 Tools I build with